MASQ-Project/Node/README.md

 * `--version` Displays the currently-running version of SubstratumNode and stops.
 Does not require administrative privilege.
 Cannot be specified in the environment or config file.

-* `--blockchain-service-url <URL>` An optional URL that should point to an Infura, Geth, or Parity HTTP endpoint.
-Not supplying a URL will direct blockchain traffic through the Substratum Network, allowing those nodes that do supply the URL to talk to the blockchain on your behalf.
+* `--blockchain-service-url <URL>` A required URL that should point to an Infura, Geth, or Parity HTTP endpoint.
+Eventually, SubstratumNode will direct blockchain traffic through the Substratum Network when the parameter is not specified, allowing other nodes to talk to the blockchain on your behalf.

 * `--ip <IP ADDRESS>` This is the public IP address of your SubstratumNode: that is, the IP address at which other SubstratumNodes can contact yours.
 If you're in a fairly standard residential situation, then this will be the IP